 The modern fishing industry in Japan

-Nowadays, more than 2,000 fishing ports are operated across the country’s islands, with Japanese marine fisheries showing the highest production output within the sector, closely followed by marine aquacultures.
+Nowadays, more than 2,000 fishing ports are operated across the country’s islands, with marine fisheries showing the highest production output within the sector, followed by marine aquacultures.
 Inland water fisheries and aquacultures are comparatively minor sub-sectors of the fishing industry, focusing on the production of shellfish and eels.

 By implementing innovative technologies, the Japanese government not only strives to improve sustainability and its processes, but also to create new job opportunities within the industry.
 The number of individuals employed in fishery and fish farm-related professions continues to decrease, while the mean age is rising.
 Similar to the overall agricultural sector, the fishing industry is struggling to generate interest in younger generations.